-In most cases plastics propagate fire because they quickly convert to volatile combustible materials when exposed to heat.
-In many fields such as electrical engineering, transport, building construction etc, the use of polymers is restricted by their flammability, whatever benefits the material may bring.
-However, the versatility of plastic means that its role in building construction is constantly expanding and it is now used in coatings, paint, water, soil and waste pipes, cabling, insulation and even firesprinkler systems due to their cost-effectiveness, ease of installation and corrosion resistance.
+In most cases plastics propagate fire because they quickly decompose to volatile combustible materials when exposed to heat, but fire-retardant plastic masterbatches are now commercially available from Symphony.
+In many fields such as electrical, transport, building construction etc, the use of polymers is restricted by their flammability, whatever benefits the material may bring.
+However, the versatility of plastic means that its role in building construction is constantly expanding and it is now used in coatings, paint, water, soil and waste pipes, cabling-insulation and even fire sprinkler systems due to its costeffectiveness, ease of installation and corrosion-resistance,

-Symphony has done extensive research and development in this field.
-Our fire-retardant masterbatches can be added at manufacture and will significantly decrease the ignitability of the plastic product and inhibit the combustion process, thereby limiting the amount of heat and toxins released.
+Symphony has carried out extensive research and development in this field.
+Our fire-retardant masterbatches can be added at manufacture and will significantly decrease the ignitability of the product and inhibit the combustion process, thereby limiting the amount of heat and smoke released.

-The role of fire retardants is to increase the time for people to escape, and the time available to tackle the fire, by slowing down the polymer combustion, reducing smoke emissions and reducing the dripping of molten polymer.
+The role of fire-retardants is to increase the time for people to escape, and to increase the time available to tackle the fire by slowing down the polymer combustion, reducing smoke emissions, and reducing the dripping of hot molten polymer.